kdl-org/kdl-org.github.io/src/index.md

 #### What about TOML?

 It nests very poorly.
 It doesn't fare well with large files.
+Also, I felt some discomfort [continuing to use and promote something by its creator](https://en.wikipedia.org/wiki/Tom_Preston-Werner#Resignation_from_GitHub).

 #### What about XML?